 The default Linksys WRT120N default password is “admin”, which is the same password used by most Linksys routers.
 WRT120N default password is case-sensitive (i.e. the admin must not have any uppercase letters), not only with router but with most passwords in websites and elsewhere.

-Although some routers require a default username that must be entered with a password, the WRT120N user name field can be left blank – only password is required.
-Ignore the username field while logged in.
+Although some routers require a default username that must be entered with a password, the WRT120N user name field can be left blank – only a password is required.
+Do not ignore the username field while logged in.

-WRT120N default IP address is 192.168.1.1.
-This is the address that the network-connected device router and ultimately use to access the Internet.
-This IP address is also used as the URL to open the settings of the router.
+The WRT120N default IP address is 192.168.1.1.
+This is the address that is a network-connected device router and ultimately uses to access the Internet.
+This IP address is also used as a URL to open the settings of the router.

-While the default username and password already specified for WRT120N works with the router outside the box, anyway, it can be changed from within the router’s settings, which means that you have forgotten what you did to them has changed.
+While the default user name and password previously specified for WRT120N works with the router outside the box, anyway, it can be changed from within the router’s settings, which means that you have forgotten what you changed them Have given.

 If you think that you cannot log into Linksys WRT120N with those credentials, you can always reset to the default settings and reset the router to restore the administrator’s default password.